By Catherine Heath on Writing docs from June 18, 2018

 Over time, conferences become less and less welcoming to new folks.
 We tend to find it easier to socialize with people we already know rather than put in the effort to make new friends.

-The Pac-Man rule addresses this tendency to ensure that you are able to meet new folks easily.
-The Pac-Man rule means:
+The Pac-Man Rule addresses this tendency to ensure that you are able to meet new folks easily.

 “When standing as a group of people, always leave room for one person to join your group.”

 This means you have to stand in a Pac-Man shape so that new people are always able to enter the group.
-It’s a lot less intimidating than trying to join a closed group, and sets the mindset that we should be consciously welcoming to new people.
-This atmosphere makes it really easy to make friends.
+It’s a lot less intimidating than trying to join a closed group, and encourages the mindset that we should be consciously welcoming to new people.
+This atmosphere makes it really easy to make new friends!

-This is a more proactive rule which means that established folks are also motivated to meet new people.
+This is a more proactive rule that helps established folks stay motivated to meet new people.

 If you’ve attended five times before, that’s five new people a day!

-Write the Docs has been founded in the style of other open source communities – despite not being strictly aimed at developers.
+Write the Docs was founded in the style of other open source communities.

 True to form, they also have an active open source repository on GitHub, which means that the code for their website is open for contributions from the community.